SleepFoundation readers get the best price on Saatva Mattresses.

-Between its four models, Saatva produces three firmnesses: soft (2-3), medium-firm (6), and firm (7-8).
-The Beautyrest Black mattresses come in two options: medium-soft (4) and medium (5).
+Between its four models, Saatva produces four firmnesses: soft (3), medium (5), medium firm (6), and firm (7-8).
+The Beautyrest Black mattresses come in two options: medium soft (4) and medium firm (6).
 Most sleepers tend to prefer a mattress close to the middle of the 10-point firmness scale, usually around 5 or 6.
 However, lighter-weight individuals frequently prefer a softer model for more contouring and heavier individuals often favor a firmer model for more support.

 This guide will detail each of the Saatva and Beautyrest Black models listed above.
 It will compare their construction, performance, pricing, sizing, and company policies.
 Each of these mattress models may be ideal for some sleepers, but learning more about them can help you decide which option is best for you.